 Affordable option: Sigma 60mm f/2.8 DN

 Here we have another lens from the extremely affordable Sigma DN Art series: the 60mm f/2.8 (90mm equivalent in 35mm terms).
 Like the aforementioned 19mm, this portrait lens is very light and compact and delivers excellent sharpness where it counts.
-Its maximum aperture isn’t as fast as other lenses in this section but it is good enough if you are just getting your toes wet with the portrait genre, and the autofocus mechanism is very quick.
+Its maximum aperture isn’t as fast as other lenses in this section but it is good enough if you are just getting your toes wet with the portrait genre.

 Best a6500 Lenses for Action